awsr/PS-StreamXRef/docs/Import-XRefLookupData.md

 Accept wildcard characters: False
 ```

-### -Quiet
+### -PassThru
-Suppresses returning the results of the input.
+When specified, this function will return an object with the results of the import.

 ```yaml
 Type: SwitchParameter